-(3) Members pay a 20% co-pay of costs up to a maximum of \$100,000.
+(3) Members pay a 20% co-pay of costs.
 By meeting established guidelines, the co-pay may be waived.

-Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) members) Earthquake Per Occurrence 5%; \$500,000 maximum \$10 million \$1,000 - \$250,000 (shared by Pool members) Terrorism Primary Per Occurrence \$250,000 \$100 million/ Pool member \$1,000 - \$250,000 Pool Aggregate \$200 million Terrorism Excess Per Occurrence \$500,000 \$600 million/Pool member \$0 APIP Per Occurrence mombol APIP Aggregate \$1.2 billion/APIP Arir Aggregate \$1.4 billion/APIP Automobile Physical \$25,000; Damage (6) Per Occurrence \$100,000 for Emergency Vehicles \$800 million \$250 - \$1,000 Crime Blanket (7) Per Occurrence \$50,000 \$1 million \$1,000 Named Position (8) Per Occurrence \$50,000 \$1 million \$1,000 Cyber (9) Each Claim APIP Aggregate \$100,000 \$2 million 20% Copay AFIF Aggregate \$25 million Identity Fraud Expense Reimbursement (10) Member Aggregate \$0 \$25,000 \$0
+Coverage Coverage Type Pool Self-Insured Retention Excess/ Reinsurance Limits Member Deductibles/ Co-Pays (1) APIP Aggregate \$1.1 billion/ per occurrence APIP program \$1.4 billion/ APIP program aggregate Automobile Physical Damage (6) \$25,000; Damage Per Occurrence \$100,000 for Emergency Vehicles; \$250,000 for Emergency Vehicles valued >\$750,000 \$1 billion \$250 - \$1,000 Crime Blanket (7) Per Occurrence \$50,000 \$1 million \$1,000 Named Position (8) Per Occurrence \$50,000 \$1 million \$1,000 Cyber (9) Each Claim APIP Aggregate \$100,000 \$2 million \$40 million 20% Copay Identity Fraud Expense Reimbursement (10) Member Aggregate \$0 \$25,000 \$0

 - (1) Members may request or be required to pay a higher deductible than the minimum for certain coverage and certain types of losses require a specific co-pay or deductible. - (2) Property coverage for each member is based on detailed property schedule.
 Scheduled items are covered to the extent of the cost of repair or replacement pursuant to the excess/reinsurance policy terms.
-Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$800 million except for certain types of sub-limited property losses such as flood, earthquake, and terrorism - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue generating locations/operations.
+Under the Alliant Property Insurance Program (APIP) Reinsurance carriers cover insured losses over \$250,000 to the limit of \$1 billion except for certain types of sub-limited property losses such as flood, earthquake, and terrorism - (3) Boiler and Machinery self-insured retention for the Pool varies depending on motor horsepower. - (4) Business Interruption/ Extra expense coverage is based on scheduled revenue generating locations/operations.
 A limited number of members schedule and the rest are limited to \$500,000 of coverage with a \$2.5 million Pool maximum for undeclared exposure.
 The waiting period (deductible) is typically 24 hours but there are exceptions specific to the type of exposure covered. - (5) This sublimit list is simplified and is not all-inclusive.
 In addition, sub-limits are often shared or aggregated by all pool members and, in a few cases, are shared by all APIP members.
 Deductibles often vary by coverage sub-limit. - (6) Auto Physical Damage coverage includes comprehensive, named perils and collision.
 Coverage for each member is based on a detail vehicle schedule. - (7) Crime Blanket coverage (also referred to as "Employee Dishonesty Coverage with Faithful Performance" of \$2,500 is provided to each member.
-Member's may elect to "buy-up" the level of coverage from \$5,000 to \$1 million. - (8) Named Position coverage is optional.
-Members may elect to schedule various employees, directors, and commissioners, with individual limits of between \$5,000 and \$1 million.
+Member's may elect to "buy-up" the level of coverage from \$5,000 to \$2 million. - (8) Named Position coverage is optional.
+Members may elect to schedule various employees, directors, and commissioners, with individual limits of between \$5,000 and \$1 million. - (9) Cyber coverage is included under the Pool's Property program.
+Members are subject to a 20% co-pay per loss and the Pool's SIR is tiered between \$50,000 and \$100,000 depending on the insured/members property TIV with an 8 hour waiting period.
+By meeting established guidelines, the co-pay may be waived.
+The reinsurance maximum limit of liability is \$2 million, with various declared sub-limits. - (10) Identity Fraud Expense Reimbursement coverage is purchased by Enduris.
+Member claims do not have a deductible.
+There is a \$25,000 limit per member.